 Definition

 Client Churn Rate

-The percentage of clients who stop working with an agency during a specific period.
+The percentage of clients who stop working with a firm during a specific period.

-The percentage of clients who stop working with an agency during a specific period.
+The percentage of clients who stop working with a firm during a specific period.

+Definition